Zeugwerk/Twinpack/README.md

   "entitlement": "",                         // optional, defaults to ""

   "version": "1.1.1.2",
+  "target": "TC3.1",                         // twincat version the library is developed for, you can use TC3.1, TC3.1.4024 or TC.3.1.4024.47
   "binary": "...",
-  "license": "MIT",                          // optional, defaults to "" "branch": "main",                          // optional, defaults to "main" "released": 1,                             // optional, defaults to 1 "notes": "Some small thing has changed",   // optional, defaults to "" "license-binary": "...",                   // optional, defaults to "" }
+  "license": "MIT",                          // optional, defaults to "" "branch": "main",                          // optional, defaults to "main" "released": 1,                             // optional, defaults to 1 "compiled": 0,                             // .library or .library-compiled file?
+Defaults to .library "notes": "Some small thing has changed",   // optional, defaults to "" "license-binary": "...",                   // optional, defaults to "" }